legitnick/Scene-GLUT/README.md

 ## Teleport game in 3D (OpenGL)

-This is an old OpenGL project, which is made with GLUT because I have an 12 year old notebook which does not support modern OpenGL, such as 3.3
+This is an old OpenGL project, which is made with GLUT because I have an 12 year old notebook which does not support modern OpenGL, such as 3.3.

- This was only tested on Ubuntu, nothing else
+This was only tested on Ubuntu, and nothing else.

 Install dependencies with these commands:
  ```
  sudo apt-get install freeglut3 freeglut3-dev g++ gdb mesa-utils